-All UCC interns accrue paid time off (PTO) according to the guidelines for all Vanderbilt University employees (https://hr.vanderbilt.edu/policies/PTO.php).
-Arrangements for leave should be negotiated in advance with the Training Director except in cases of emergency.
+All UCC interns accrue paid time off (PTO) according to the guidelines for all Vanderbilt University Non-Exempt employees (https://hr.vanderbilt.edu/policies/PTO.php).
+Arrangements for leave should be negotiated in advance with your supervisor, Training Director, and Assistant Training Director, except in cases of emergency.
 Extended periods of absence due to serious illness, illness of a family member, etc., will need to be made up by extending the period of the internship in order to complete training requirements.